goravel/docs/digging-deeper/event.md

 ## Introduction

-Goravel's events provide a simple observer pattern implementation, allowing you to subscribe and listen for various events that occur within your application.
+Goravel's events provide a simple observer pattern implementation, allowing you to subscribe and listen to various events that occur within your application.
 Event classes are typically stored in the `app/events` directory, while their listeners are stored in `app/listeners`.
 Don't worry if you don't see these directories in your application as they will be created for you as you generate events and listeners using Artisan console commands.

-Events serve as a great way to decouple various aspects of your application, since a single event can have multiple listeners that do not depend on each other.
-For example, you may wish to send a Slack notification to your user each time an order has shipped.
+Events serve as a great way to decouple various aspects of your application, as a single event can have multiple listeners that do not depend on each other.
+For example, you may wish to send a Slack notification to your user each time an order is shipped.
 Instead of coupling your order processing code to your Slack notification code, you can raise an `app\events\OrderShipped` event which a listener can receive and use to dispatch a Slack notification.

 ## Registering Events & Listeners